Berodin/Anki-Japanese-CoreDeck-Generator/README.md

 - **Reading Cards**: Focus on recognizing vocabulary, their meanings, and example sentences.
 - **Listening Cards**: Test your listening comprehension with audio playback for both expressions and example sentences.
+- **Translation Cards** Test your translation skills by showing words in your native language for you to translate to japanese.
 - **Dynamic Templates**: Easily customizable card layouts using HTML and CSS templates.
 - **Robust Data Handling**: Allows incomplete entries (e.g., missing audio or images) while still generating functional cards.
 - **Multi-language Support**: Translation files allow creating decks in multiple target languages.